-Observed annually on April 5th is National Caramel Day.
 Caramels are made by adding milk and fat to a sugary syrup that has been heated and continuously stirred until it reaches a light brown color.
 As early as the seventeenth century, American women were using caramelized sugar and water to make candies.
-It was a rather economical candy to produce.
+Since it was an economical candy to produce, it found its way into many recipes.
 Around the year 1850, someone discovered that by adding milk and a fat product to the cooked sugar mixture that a soft, chewy candy would be produced.
-This candy very quickly became popular.
+It should be no surprise how quickly soft caramel became popular.

 The longer caramel cooks, it takes on a deeper color and a darker flavor until the sugar becomes bitter and is no longer palatable.

 The following are a few yummy caramel recipes for you to enjoy:

 Use #NationalCaramelDay to post on social media.

 Our research was unable to find the origin or the creator of National Caramel Day.